Iron Canyon Fish Passage Project FAQ

 How will salmon know to return to the Big Chico Creek once the project is complete?

 Salmon and steelhead are excellent at finding the rivers and creeks where they were born.
 They use the earth’s magnetic field like a compass and a keen sense of smell to find their way.
 Occasionally, some will get adventurous and return to nearby creeks instead of their natal creek – this is called straying.
 This is an important behavior for salmon and helps them find new spawning grounds.
 This behavior is how salmon find Big Chico Creek, even if they weren’t born here.
-Once these fish begin to reproduce in Big Chico Creek, their offspring will know how to make it back to their natal waters.
+Once these fish begin to reproduce in Big Chico Creek, their offspring will know how to make it back to Big Chico Creek, their natal waters.

 How soon will the project provide ecological benefits?